fuzzymannerz/swmp/README.md

 ## Installation
 1. [Download the Zip file](https://github.com/fuzzymannerz/swmp/archive/master.zip).
 2. Extract the files to the web server.
 (You might want to secure access somehow, [.htpasswd](http://www.htaccesstools.com/htpasswd-generator/) maybe?)
+3. Optionally copy the file `config.php` to `config.local.php` and adjust the settings for your web server.
-3. That's it!
+4. That's it!
 (Unless you want to change the theme, in which case, read on!)

 ## Themes
 SWMP includes 12 Bootstrap themes from Bootswatch.
 The default being **simplex**.
 (The red and white one above)
 ![](http://i.imgur.com/vlw9NyV.png)
-To choose another theme, edit **index.php** and change line **41** to the theme of your choice.
+To choose another theme, edit **config.local.php** and change line `"theme" => "slate"` to the theme of your choice.
 The choices are:
 _cerulean, cosmo, lumen, paper, readable, sandstone, simplex, slate, spacelab, superhero, united_ and _yeti_.
 All theme stylesheets are located in **~/css/themes/**.